Arts Collaborative | Spring 2018 Call for Proposals | For Spring 2019 Events

 While we anticipate proposals involving guest artists, proposals involving presentations or performances by SLU faculty and staff are also welcome, and interdisciplinary collaboration is encouraged.
 Student-sponsored events must include a faculty or staff coordinator.

-We recognize that it requires significant lead time to book some artists, and arrange class visits and public activities/events.
-Therefore, if you have an idea for or are interested in submitting a proposal for Spring 2015, please e-mail Karin Blackburn the details, including who/what, the description, and tentative dates and budget.
+- We recognize that it requires significant lead time to book some artists, and arrange class visits and public activities/events.
+Therefore, if you have an idea for or are interested in submitting a proposal for Fall 2019, please e-mail Brigett Ritchie the details, including who/what, the description, and tentative dates and budget.
 The committee will review this pre-proposal and will request additional information if we would like to consider a full proposal for funding the residency/event.

-Deadline for submission of both full proposals for Fall 2014 residencies and pre-proposals for Spring 2015 residencies is Friday, March 31st.
+Deadline for submission of both full proposals for Spring 2019 residencies and pre-proposals for Fall 2019 residencies is Monday, April 23rd.

-Other forms that may be helpful when putting together your proposal:
+Other forms that will be helpful to you as you build your proposal:

 Our major criteria in considering proposals are: